 Heat up a large frying pan, add a generous glug of olive oil with a pinch of sea salt and sautée the spring onions or leek for a minute or two.
 Remove from the pan and set aside.

 In the same pan, add the greens in batches, cover and leave to wilt slightly but not entirely, the trick is to retain some of the fresh texture of the greens.
 Remove from the pan and place into a colander to drain.
 Set aside to completely cool then squeeze out as much of the liquid as possible.

 Then, in a large mixing bowl, mix the eggs and crumble in the feta and anari cheese.
 Add the cooled spinach, lemon zest, herbs and nutmeg.
 Mix everything together very gently and season to your taste.

 Arrange the filo sheets on a large baking tray, brushing each layer with olive oil, making sure that you cover the bottom and leave plenty hanging over the edge of the tray.
 Tip the greens and feta mixture onto the pastry and spread it to the edges using a fork.
 Then gently fold the overhanging layers over the top, brushing each layer with olive as you go.

 Brush the top of the pie with more olive oil and sprinkle the nigella seeds over the top.
 Bake for around 25 minutes until the pastry turns golden and the top of the pie feels firm.
 Remove from the oven and leave to rest for 15 minutes before serving – it should never be piping hot – drizzle with the tahini and lemon sauce and garnish with chopped dill, the remaining lemon zest and pul biber.
-The version I created here is also drizzled with my Acre amba sauce sauce but you could also drizzle it with Greek honey.
 Serve it as Elena did with lemony roast potatoes garnished with wild oregano, a crisp Greek salad and a bowl of freshly made tzaziki.